9-11: UA93; impact time, seismic data considered

 Questions answered that don’t provide the expected or wanted answer become…more questions.

-One thought on “9-11: UA93; impact time, seismic data considered”
+2 thoughts on “9-11: UA93; impact time, seismic data considered”

 Comments are closed.